rowanthorpe/taskwrangle/README.md

 ------------

 Copy `conf/picotask.l.template` to `conf/picotask.l` and edit the copied file to suit your needs, then run `install.sh`.
-To customise installed locations edit `install.sh` first.
+To toggle un/install or customize installation locations use flags handled by `install.sh` or for greater control edit `install.sh` directly.

 Rationale
 ---------